-We have not yet initiated clinical trials for CHS-2020 or any other future products which may be developed.
-We anticipate we will incur certain development and pre-commercial expenses for the Lucentis biosimilar candidate, which we licensed from Bioeq in November 2019, and for the Avastin biosimilar candidate, which we licensed from Innovent in January 2020.
+We anticipate we will incur certain development and pre-commercial expenses for the Lucentis biosimilar candidate, which we licensed from Bioeq in November 2019, for the Avastin biosimilar candidate, which we licensed from Innovent in January 2020, and for toripalimab, the anti-PD-1 antibody we licensed from Junshi Biosciences in 2021.
+Advancing these candidates through clinical development will be expensive and could result in us continuing to experience future net losses.

 If we obtain regulatory approval to market a biosimilar product candidate, our future revenue will depend upon the size of any markets in which our product candidates may receive approval and our ability to achieve sufficient market acceptance, pricing, reimbursement from third-party payers, and adequate market share for our product candidates which include all product candidates for which we obtained commercial rights, in those markets.
-However, even additional product candidates beyond UDENYCA® gain regulatory approval and are commercialized, we may not remain profitable.
+However, even if additional product candidates in addition to UDENYCA® gain regulatory approval and are commercialized, we may not remain profitable.